awesomeeng/zephjs/docs/Introducing.md

 ## Getting Started

 So that is the basics of ZephJS the extremely easy to use, simple to understand, ultra-light framework for defining and using Web Components.
-We have covered all the key features ot ZephJS, but there is, of course, lots more.
+We have covered all the key features of ZephJS, but there is, of course, lots more.
 Fortunately ZephJS has provided a ton of documentation to read and learn about all the in's and out's of building Web Components.

 We recommend you get started here, with our Quick Start Guide: